oracle-livelabs/adb/shared/adb-ai-web-app/business-logic/business-logic.md

    </copy>
    ```

+2. Let's take a look at the Business Logic that was defined by the setup script.
+It's captured in a table called GenAI_project.

+NOTE: Take screenshot and show how to look at table and preview existing projects then create new one by inserts

-2. Insert the following business rule into the new table by copying and pasting the following into SQL worksheet.
+Insert the following business rule into the new table by copying and pasting the following into SQL worksheet.

     ```
     <copy>